 Nutrition

-If you enjoyed making our chewy mochi brownies, you will love our convenient microwave mochi recipe.
+If you enjoyed our recipe, try our convenient microwave daifuku recipe next.
 Follow us on Instagram @honestfoodtalks for more delicious glutinous goodness.

 Leave a Reply